-My latest camera purchase was one I didn’t see coming: A lovely Yashica-A twin-lens reflex (TLR) camera.
+The camera purchase I made in July 2019 was one I didn’t see coming: A lovely Yashica-A twin-lens reflex (TLR) camera.
 But when I saw it in the display case at Englewood Camera with a $125 price tag on it, it got my attention.
 Then when I looked closer, I just couldn’t not take it home with me.

 Not to digress, but in truth, I still want a Rolleiflex.
-The problem is that finding them in really good condition is difficult, and virtually any one you’d find is likely to need a CLA (clean, lube, adjustment) — an expensive proposition if you have a reputable person do it for you.
-(For example, with the Rollei, it seems that here in the US, the only bonafide Rollei expert left is Harry Fleenor, who charges $500 for a full CLA.)
-The point is that having to have a CLA performed changes the economics of the camera purchase, and can turn a decently priced camera into a pretty expensive investment in the long run.
+The problem is that finding them in really good condition is difficult, and virtually any one you’d find is likely to need a CLA (clean, lube, adjustment) — an expensive proposition if you have a Rollei specialist do it for you.
+The need for a CLA can turn an affordable camera into a pretty significant investment in the long run.

-It’s worth nothing that the Yashica-A does have a cold shoe on the camera body where the flash could conceivably be mounted.
-However, it’s the older, all-metal type of cold shoe, which means it’s not suitable for modern electronic flashes; it’ll short the contacts of the flash, setting it off — perhaps repeatedly.
-You will have to use some sort of bracket, and I chose this Vello CB-600 from B&H Photo.
+As for the bracket, I chose this Vello CB-600 from B&H Photo.
 It’s less than $10, mounts to the tripod connector on the bottom of the camera, and works nicely.
 The only down side?
-Doing a ceiling bounce shot with the flash unit while looking down through the waist-level finder may not work so well; your head is likely at least partially in the way.
+Doing a ceiling bounce shot with the flash unit while looking down through the waist-level finder may not work so well; your head is likely at least partially in the way of the light when the flash goes off.
 A bracket with a handle where the flash can be positioned higher may be a better solution for bounce shots.

 The ground glass focusing screen was dirty — inside and out.
 When I got it home, I removed the waist-level viewfinder assembly from the top, which exposed the fixed mirror (which was filthy) and the underside of the ground glass (also filthy).
 How that area came to be so dirty is a mystery, as the inside of the camera body itself was perfectly clean.
 Some very careful cleaning later, I reassembled it and things were happy-happy all around.
 (I wouldn’t normally clean a viewfinder mirror, but compressed air didn’t do the job; denatured alcohol and a microfiber cloth were required to de-grub it, along with the ground glass.)